julien-amar/hacking-journey/0x09 - User permissions/README.md

 ## Passwords

-Passwords are stored in `/etc/shadow`, it's sturctured this way:
+Passwords are stored in `/etc/shadow`, it's structured this way:
 * **Username** : It is your login name.
 * **Password** : It is your encrypted password.
 The password should be minimum 8-12 characters long including special characters, digits, lower case alphabetic and more.
 Usually password format is set to $id$salt$hashed, The $id is the algorithm used On GNU/Linux as follows:
   * $1$ is MD5